GuanhuaWang/SystemPaper/OSDI2016/Transaction_Storage/snow.md

 * One-response from each shard
 * Compatibility with conflicting Write trasctions

+## Key insight

+SNOW is tight, only nay combination of 3 are possible.

+To make reads as fast as possible, we need to shift as much coordiation overhead as possible to wirtes.

+They make trade off among those 4 SNOW properties.

 ## What they are doing
 A slightly weaker consistency `process-ordered` serializability without breaking the other three properties.
+`COPS-SNOW`: add "O" to COPS (which only has "N") `Recoco-SNOW`: add "O" to Recoco (which has "S+W")